-RCR Pasig spearheaded the "Food for Thought" feeding program which provided healthy meals to 138 chosen students of the Ilugin Elementary School, Pasig in order to full the nutrition gap and provide "brainpower" that aimed to improve student attendance and participation of the students in school.
+RCR, through their implementing partner: Giving Hope Foundation, provided healthy meals to 138 select students of the Ilugin Elementary School, Pasig in order to fill the nutrition gap and provide brainpower that aimed to improve student's attendance and participation in school.
 The program ran for One (1) School Year from November 2022 to June 2023 (34 weeks).

-To ensure hygiene in food distribution, RCR donated 138 sets of food keepers and utensils for the students.
+RCR also donated 138 sets of food keepers and utensils for the students for sanitation purposes.